-In celebration of the much-loved Easter tradition, Royal Mail recently took a look at the history of card giving during the spring holiday.
+In celebration of the much-loved Easter tradition, Britain’s Royal Mail has highlighted the history of card giving during the springtime holiday.

-According to the Greeting Card Association (CGA), each person in the U.K. buys 33 cards a year—more than any other nation in the world.
-The GCA’s 2016 U.K. Greeting Card Market Report shows nearly 10 million Easter cards were sent in 2015, an increase of nearly two million from 2015.
+According to the U.K.-based Greeting Card Association (CGA), each person “across the pond” buys about 30 cards a year—that’s more than £1.7 billion annually, more than any other nation in the world.
+The GCA’s latest research shows about 11 million Easter cards, totalling about £15 million, were sent in 2019—an increase of nearly 10 million from 2016.

 The practice of sending Easter cards began in the late 19th century.
 The first card was created when an unknown stationer in Victorian England decided to add a greeting to a drawing of a rabbit.
-This marked the beginning of a tradition still followed today.
+This marked the beginning of a tradition that continues through the present day.

 THE CARD TAKES SHAPE

-In 1905, the postal service in Austria and Germany made the decision to separate the back side of the cards into two halves, creating the shape we know today.
+In 1905, the postal service in Austria and Germany made the decision to separate the back of the cards into two halves, creating the “divided back” shape we know today.
 The right half was for the address and stamp while the other side was left blank for a message.

 One year later, the new layout was officially sanctioned at the Universal Postal Union Convention in Rome.